 Raf interviews Muslim actors for their top tips on how to nab a terrorist or Jihadi bride role

-Why are Muslims continuously portrayed as terrorists that go tick-tick-boom in TV shows and films?
-With a debate still raging after ‘Nadia-gate’, and the representation of a Muslim woman on BBC’s Bodyguard, I asked Muslim actors on their experience within the industry.
+Why are Muslims more often than not portrayed as terrorists that go tick-tick-boom in TV shows and films?
+With a debate still raging after ‘Nadia-gate’, and the representation of a Muslim woman on BBC’s Bodyguard, I asked Muslim actors about their experiences within the industry.

 I met Adam, 42 in Islington.
-He started doing parts in TV shows around 2005, playing troubled types who end up joining a terror organisation through a book stall in an East London high street.
+He started getting parts in TV shows around 2005; playing troubled types who join a terror organisation by stopping to chat at a book stall in an East London high street.
 Sarcastically, he tells me that the roles gradually changed – now he’s playing troubled thirty-somethings in charge of handing out extremist leaflets at a book stall in East London, but it involves more screen time.
-Adam jokes that his break in theatre came at Paddington Station in a police line up, because a member of the public phoned the police after seeing him play a terrorist in a BBC documentary the night before.
+Adam jokes that his break into theatre came at Paddington Station in a police line up.
+A member of the public called the police after seeing him play a terrorist in a BBC docu-drama the night before.

-His advice for any aspiring male Muslim actors is to take a trestle table to all auditions that require a Muslim character.
-Part of the character arc in British TV will most likely include a book stall scene where you are handing out extremist literature on the high street – bringing your own stall shows you are serious about acting a Muslim on TV.
+His advice for any aspiring Muslim actor is to take a trestle table to auditions that require a Muslim stereotype.
+Part of the story line will call for a book stall scene where the actor will hand out extremist literature on the high street – bringing your own trestle table shows you are serious about acting as a Muslim on TV.

 Abdul-Haqq, 28 from Surrey was an understudy to Dev Patel in a play about a radicalised Muslims by a middle class guy from Surrey.
 The actor was required to be able to say “Allahu-Akbar” in a Birmingham accent just in case Dev Patel fell ill.
-This requirement proved a challenge for Abdul, so every night for a month he practiced saying “Allahu-Akbar” in a brummie accent and pretended to blow himself up in his living room.
+This proved a challenge for Abdul, so every night for a month he practiced saying “Allahu-Akbar” in a brummie accent.
 He got so immersed in playing his role that his worried wife felt the need to report him to the police.

 After the drama, Abdul-Haqq went on a court-mandated sensitivity course, and a white man from Richmond got lottery funding to put together a stage production of the whole ordeal with Riz Ahmed playing Abdul-Haqq playing Dev Patel playing a terrorist brummie after reading an article in The Guardian about the incident involving Abdul-Haqq and his wife.